databloom/s3bench/README.md

 The s3bench command is self-describing.
 In order to see all the available options just run s3bench -help.

+### Note on multipart
+Currently it is using the `s3manager` package to abstract some of the MPU logic (make easier).
+However, there are some side effects:
+* the object size cannot exceed a resonable % of RAM on the host.
+The logic is such that it creates the entire object in RAM, and then the MPU splits it into pieces.
+* It appears to send the 'last part first', which can lead to interesting effects on some objectstores.
+* specifying `-numClients` starts up XX sessions, which translates to maximum concurrent object-uploads: however each object-upload will leverage `-multiUploaders` , so the effect is multiplicative.
+Use with care.
+* you can specify `-partSize`

+In the future, leveraging the standard (manual) multipart upload logic will allow us to:
+* only create the `partSize` in RAM
+* effectively making each part identical
+* upload each part manually (which lets us control the order as well)
 ### Example input
 The following will run a benchmark from 2 concurrent clients, which in aggregate will put a total of 10 unique new objects.
 Each object will be